 - Faculty of Engineering, Computer and Mathematical Sciences

 - Faculty of Health Sciences

 - Faculty of Arts (students are encouraged to contact the Faculty and ask to speak to a Program adviser)

 - Faculty of the Professions

 The University provides a range of services to help students maintain satisfactory academic progress, including language and learning services and a confidential counselling service.
 A full list of student support services is available on the current students’ website.

 Indigenous students are encouraged to contact the Student Support Officer at Wirltu Yarlu on 8313 3623 who can provide assistance with a study plan, a free tutoring service or counselling on any personal matters that may impact on their academic success.
 Student Support Officers can also provide assistance with a submission in response to a Show Cause Notification letter.
-Students are also invited to access the Centre for Australian Indigenous Research and Studies/Wirltu Yarlu website on Academic Progress at http://www.adelaide.edu.au/wirltu-yarlu/current-students/progress-rules/
+Students are can access the Wirltu Yarlu Student Support website at http://www.adelaide.edu.au/wirltu-yarlu/current-students/support/.

 International students, in addition to contacting their Faculty, are advised to speak to staff in the International Student Centre regarding their current student visa.
 They are also encouraged to access the support services for international students at http://international.adelaide.edu.au/life/studying/